 Mitchell Hutchings is a classically trained baritone vocalist and singing expert specializing in vocal technique, interpretation, production, and performance.

-Baritone Mitchell Hutchings has been described as having “a beautiful instrument” (American Soprano, Renée Fleming) “that can do anything” (British Pianist, Graham Johnson).
-He has been heard throughout the United States and abroad, from Carnegie Hall to the Antonin Dvorak Museum in Prague.
+As a performer, Mitchell has been described as having “a beautiful instrument” (American Soprano, Renée Fleming) “that can do anything” (British Pianist, Graham Johnson).
+He has been heard throughout the United States and abroad, from the Stern Auditorium at Carnegie Hall to the Antonin Dvorak Museum in Prague.

-Mitchell has music degrees from Florida State University, Western Carolina University, and the Eastman School of Music.
-He resides in Florida with his spouse, accomplished composer, Sarah Hutchings (click link).
+Mitchell is a graduate of Florida State University, Western Carolina University, and holds a Doctor of Musical Arts degree from the Eastman School of Music.
+He is currently working as Assistant Professor of Music at Florida Atlantic University.
+He resides in Florida with his spouse, accomplished composer, Sarah Hutchings.